 David Hall-Jones is the firm’s Managing Partner of Asia.
 He focuses his practice on arbitration and litigation.
 David has practiced in Asia for more than 25 years and has conducted hearings and trials in numerous countries before a diverse range of courts and tribunals.
-He is recognized as ‘Leading Lawyer’ and ‘Star Litigator’ by independent legal publications such as Chambers, Legal 500 and Benchmark Litigation Asia.
+He is recognized as a ‘Leading Lawyer’ and ‘Star Litigator’ by independent legal publications such as Chambers, Legal 500, and Benchmark Litigation Asia.
 He is an accredited CIETAC arbitrator.
 David is a member of the firm's Executive Committee.

 Mr. Hall-Jones’ recent matters include:

 - Acting for a Fortune 500 company in an FCPA investigation spanning several Asian countries.
 This matter entailed extensive forensic investigations and interviewing of numerous employees.
 In addition to legal advice on the provisions of the FCPA, we advised on the nature and extent of reporting and compliance obligations arising within Asia.

 - Advising a port operator in Lands Tribunal proceedings to determine the value of its infrastructure assets.

 - Advising a U.S. Fortune 50 company in a dispute relating to a renewable energy investment in China.
 The sums in dispute were approximately (U.S.) $350 million.